Skip to the main content

 Wage & Salary

-For information about current collective agreements in the public and not-for-profit sectors, see the Health Sciences Association of Alberta (HSAA) website.
+For information about current collective agreements in the public and not-for-profit sectors, see the Alberta Union of Public Employees (AUPE GSS) website.

 As of June 26, 2019, the minimum wage in Alberta is $15.00 per hour for most workers.
 For more information, see Minimum Wage.